vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 discint 1 5 2 1 4 0
 ```

 And after the last high another low with the [fish](https://codility.com/programmers/task/fish/).
 Considerable amount of time is spent bending the data structures around to reduce the amount of clutter.
 I took a longer path to create a pipeable function.
-Still hasn't figured it out how to better return values from a pipe than by `tail -1`.
+Still hasn't figured it out how to better return values from a pipe, other than by `tail -1`.
 Another pain is adding things to an empty array.
 There must be a better way than checking `-z "${s+_}"`.
-Besides that reminds me on my time at the university where all our code was highly optimized to make it run faster by disregarding readability of the code and contra-intuitive data types.
+This experience reminded me of my time at the university where all our code was highly optimized to make it run faster by completely disregarding readability of the code and using contra-intuitive data types.

 ```bash
 function unwrap {